gpcgabriel/SatelliteSimulator/README.md

 ## 🚨 Notes:
 - To modify the number of simulation steps, edit the `general_utilities.py` file.
 - Graphics are available at `graphics/` directory.
+- To generate a satellite dataset like ours, check out [Satellite Tracker Script](./SatelliteTrackerScript/).

 ## 👥 Authors
 - [@gpcgabriel](https://www.github.com/gpcgabriel)